ryanpowszok/react-quiz/README.md

 JSON.parse() should be wrapped in a try-catch block or inside a Promise to prevent your app from crashing.
 If the input string passed to the JSON.parse() function is not proper JSON the output will throw an error.

-### Desribe a way to handle a CPU-intensive task in NodeJs.
+### Describe a way to handle a CPU-intensive task in NodeJs.

 Node.js is single-threaded and therefore can pose a problem when running CPU-intensive tasks.
 To handle CPU-intensive tasks, Node has the ability to spawn multiple child processes by setting up a queue and a pool of workers.